Faculty

 You can see his work at www.davidbarbour.ca or on Facebook or Instagram.

-Gérard Bélec has been drawing since he was very young.
-He started painting and drawing seriously in 1981.
-He has a BFA (1988) and a teacher’s certificate (1994) from the Université du Québec à Hull (Université du Québec en Outaouais).
-Between 1986 and 2003, he worked for the City of Gatineau’s Cultural Programs as their oil painting specialist for adult and teen classes.
+Gérard Bélec started painting and drawing seriously in 1981.
+He has a BFA (1988) and a teacher’s certificate (1994) from the Université du Québec en Outaouais.
+Between 1986 and 2003, he worked for the City of Gatineau (Cultural Programs) as their specialist for adult and teen painting classes.
 During this time, he also taught courses for seniors at a community centre and was the technical assistant for the municipal art gallery (until 1993).

 Marg Boyle has been a professional artist, art educator, curator and consultant for over thirty years.
 She is a graduate of the NSCAD University (BFA Fine Arts, Minor Art History (87) and BFA Art Education (88)) and has also done graduate and inservice courses in Art Education, Indigenous Studies, Indigenous Education, Special Education, Writing Therapy.
 Illustration and Graphic Design and Teaching of English Language Learners at several universities/colleges.
 During her thirty years of teaching in the K-12 school system, she taught diverse Visual Arts and Indigenous Studies courses as well as ESL, Special Education and Student Success.